Seabed Survey Data Model

-The Seabed Survey Data Model (SSDM) is an industry-standard for how seabed survey data is stored and managed by oil and gas companies.
+The Seabed Survey Data Model (SSDM) is an industry standard data model for how seabed survey data is stored and managed by oil and gas companies.
 The International Association of Oil & Gas Producers (IOGP) developed and published this standard in October 2011.
 Many surveys have been successfully delivered in SSDM.

 The SSDM template is provided as an Esri ArcGIS geodatabase, but other implementations of the model are allowed.

 Significance

 Outputs of seabed surveys usually contain CAD files, log imagery, surface grids and many other documents.
 Such a mix of data types makes the task of integrating existing enterprise data very complicated.
 Data models that were used by survey contractors before SSDM include ArcGIS Pipeline Data Model (APDM) and Professional Petroleum Data Management (PPDM).
 It is very difficult for both of these data models to manage their internal data.
 To fix this specific problem, IOGP defined the SSDM to better manage the data.

 SSDM provides a complete survey data management workflow with improved integration with geoscience software.
 It is an industry data model that comes with complete software support that survey contractors can use.
 It enables the simple exchange of seabed survey data between two partners.
 Exploration and production companies may also extend the data model to fulfill their specific requirements.